 Warming Up Your Cold Traffic

 But just because somebody asks about you doesn’t mean it’s time to get on one knee.
 Your offer is only in proportion to the stage of the funnel they are in, when the traffic was cold your offer was to trade their email for education – taking them from the cold stage to warm – and now your offer will require a bit more action on their part, such as offering an ebook for sale.
-These are typically small purchase psychologically builds up trust, and in doing so, helps to potentiate the conversion from a warm lead to a hot lead.
+These are typically small, psychological purchases that build up trust, and in doing so, helps to potentiate the conversion from a warm lead to a hot lead.
 Your offer may even be a free trial of your product or service.
-Regardless, you’ll want to capture more information about your lead in the process, such as payment info or other means of contact.
+Regardless, you’ll want to capture more information about your lead in the process, such as payment info or other means of contact

 Winning That Customer